bgonzalezbustamante/Public-Presentations/README.md

 ### [2025](docs/2025.md)

+* González-Bustamante, B. (2025). *Text-as-Data in the Age of Large Language Models: Measuring Political Content, Policy Agendas and Sustainable Finance*.
+Presentation delivered at the Campus Fryslân, University of Groningen, Leeuwarden, Netherlands. **[Soon available]**

+* González-Bustamante, B. (2025). *Measuring Complexity and Reproducibility: A Comprehensive Benchmark of LLMs for Multilingual Policy Agenda Topic Annotation*.
+Presentation delivered at the ODISSEI Conference for Computational Social Science 2025, Utrecht, Netherlands. **[[Presentation on Zenodo]](https://doi.org/10.5281/zenodo.17512636)**

 * González-Bustamante, B. (2025). *Mapping Digital Governance and Artificial Intelligence in European Parliamentary Debates*.
 Presentation delivered at The Politics of AI: Actors, Policy, Geopolitics and Resistances Workshop, Barcelona d'Estudis Internacionals (IBEI), Barcelona, Spain. **[Soon available]**

 * González-Bustamante, B. (2025). *From Crises to Reshuffles: Shock Absorptive Capacity in Government Cabinets*.
 Presentation delivered at the WhoGov Workshop on Political Elites, University of Oslo, Oslo, Norway. **[Soon available]**